-A drone happened to be a central figure in an escape plan devised by a South Carolina prison inmate as the drone reportedly dropped wire cutters into the prison’s vicinity.
+A drone happened to be a central figure Inmate’s great escape plan devised by a South Carolina prison inmate as the drone reportedly dropped wire cutters into the prison’s vicinity.
 After the inmate was captured again, the law enforcement agencies claimed that mobile phones, guns and at least $47,000 had been smuggled into the prison.

 This was Jimmy Causey’s second attempt at a prison escape from one of the most well-guarded prisons in South Carolina but unfortunately for the inmate, it lasted only a couple of days.
 An intelligence information led the Texas Rangers to a room in a motel in Austin where the bloke was captured sleeping at 4:00 am on a Friday morning.